samuelbondo/samuelbondo/README.md

 ## About Me

-I'm a software engineering student at UNILAK and a full stack developer.
-I build web systems from scratch — from the database to the UI.
-I also run Young Devs Ltd where I teach programming and help beginners get job-ready.
+I'm a full stack developer who builds web systems from scratch — from the database to the UI.
+I run Young Devs Ltd where I lead web development projects and teach programming to the next generation of developers.

 - 🏢 Founder & CEO — [Young Devs Ltd](https://youngdevsofficial.com)
 - 🎓 BSc Software Engineering — UNILAK (Nyanza Campus)